aliarda-dev/aliarda-dev/README.md

 ### What I'm working on

-Right now I'm focused on learning C properly and getting into embedded systems — trying to understand how a microcontroller actually executes code step by step, not just copy-pasting from examples.
+Right now I'm focused on learning C properly and getting into embedded systems, IoT.
+Trying to understand how a microcontroller actually executes code step by step, not just copy-pasting from examples.
 Mostly Im building small Arduino and ESP32 projects.
 My side goal this semester is keeping my GPA above 3.00.